 - Educational Records Evaluation Service, Inc. (ERES).

 Once your eligibility is confirmed, NASBA will share an Authorization to Test (ATT).
-The next step is to submit an exam section application for the CPA Exam, one section at a time, by paying a fee of $344.80.
+The next step is to submit an exam section application for the CPA Exam, 1 section at a time, by paying a fee of $344.80.
 An NTS is issued for each application, and a Candidate Exam Section ID (CES ID) is issued for exam scheduling.

 Visit the Prometric website to schedule your CPA Exam.
 Keep your NTS and CES ID with you while doing so.
 Do a quick search to find the closest Prometric center and remember to carry a physical copy of the NTS to the testing center on exam day.